leothiemard/Quick-Craft/README.md

 2. Serve the `/public` folder locally
 3. Duplicate `.env.example` and rename the copy `.env`
 4. Open the `.env` file and update with your own environment variables
-5. Open the `/resources/assets/config.json` file and update the `proxyUrl` variable.
+5. Open the `/resources/assets/config.json` file and update the `proxyUrl` variable

 ### Build Commands